 And hence you see the catch: what if we are in fact in a situation similar to that creature?
 What if principles of our own cognition and discrete language don’t allow us to describe and fully understand certain phenomena (such as randomness in quantum mechanics)?
 And what if there is a being whose cognition works so differently than our own that is able to actually perceive quantum effects?

-Perhaps we wouldn’t even be able to testify the existence of such a being, because anything it would do would appear random to us, although its understanding of the universe would be far better than our own, but it would be impossible in principle to translate its theories to our mathematical language.
-Talk about objectivity of scientific theories then…
+Perhaps we wouldn’t even be able to testify the existence of such a being, because anything it would do would appear random to us.
+Nevertheless, its understanding of the universe would be far better than our own, but it would be impossible in principle to translate its theories into our mathematical language.

 Is statistics right?